VadimMakhrov/HEIC_Viewer/README.md

-# HEIF_Viewer_desktop
+# HEIC_Viewer_desktop

 ![icon.ico](img/icon.ico)

-This is desktop app for viewer images with which you can also view heic and heif files.
+This is desktop app for viewer images with which you can also view heic files.

 * File dialog window
 ![1.png](img/1.png)